Dates for Summer 2019

 The staff office at camp has 3 computers available for use only during time off.
 These computers are connected to the internet via satellite and, unfortunately, reception is slow.
 The computers work fine for email and social networking sites but are NOT fast enough for streaming music or video.

 In efforts to conserve water, laundry is done offsite.
 Mountain Camp provides some assistance to help staff do their laundry.
 Staff can use a “Fluff and Fold” laundry service that is local and clothes can be dropped off with our store run and returned back to camp for a fee.
-The turnaround is about 3 days and costs about $1.60/lb with a 10lb minimum.
+The turnaround is about 3 days and costs about $1.80/lb with a 10lb minimum.
 Staff who prefer to do their own laundry can do so on their weekly day off.
+Mountain Camp provides an $8/week laundry reimbursement at the end, to help cover the cost of laundry.

 Although most of the summer our temperature stays between 60 – 90 degrees Fahrenheit, the beginning of the summer is typically very cold (We have had snow in previous years).
 Staff members will need a warm sleeping bag and warm clothes to keep warm at night.
 Also it is important to bring long sleeved clothing and a winter hat (although we are in California, we are not on the beach!).